testophobia/testophobia/README.md

     - `value`: (string) the value to set on the property

-  - `setAttribute` - set a property on the target HTML element
+  - `setAttribute` - set an attribute on the target HTML element

     - `attribute`: (string) the desired attribute to set. examples: disabled, src